 - unsafe footpaths

 - trip hazards in shopping centres

-- community attitudes that make people feel like they have to hide their disability.
+- community attitudes that make them feel like they have to hide their disability

-We create opportunities for people with disability to take part in community life.
+We want to create opportunities for people with disability to take a greater part in community life.
 This can only happen when physical barriers and poor attitudes no longer exist.

 How are we breaking down barriers?

 Our Community Capacity Building team works alongside businesses, organisations and other community members to:

 - Facilitate conversations to showcase what good access and inclusion looks like

 - Build awareness of the needs and aspirations of people with disability by showcasing their stories